In 2026 we will ask for the following financial donations and payments

 Why do we ask for a donation?

 NZ schools are funded according to the decile rating they are given.
 The higher the decile, the less funding they receive from the Government.
-As a high achieving decile 9 state funded school, the funding we receive is inadequate to provide the type of education and staffing ratios we offer.
-Each year the Board of Trustees requests a voluntary parent donation, which is a key component of our budget to support additional staffing ratios and other resources.
+As a high-achieving decile 9 state-funded school, the funding we receive is inadequate to provide the type of education and staffing ratios we offer.
+Each year, the School Board requests a voluntary parent donation, which is a key component of our budget to support additional staffing ratios and other resources.

 How is your donation spent?